 From the Old Town Square head north to Josefov, the Jewish quarters.
 A ticket will grant you entry to four different synagogues, the Ceremonial Hall and the ancient Jewish Cemetery.
 If you choose not to do this you can still wander the streets lined with stalls and buy yourself a little souvenir.

 From Josefov, head east towards the river and you’ll stumble across the massive Rudolfinum, an impressive building that houses a music auditorium and art gallery.
-We also happened to crash a movie set while we were here so the street was filled with rioting protesters and police, so that was fun.
+We also happened to crash a movie set while we were here and the street was filled with rioting protesters and police, so that was fun.

 As you first cross the Vltava river on Manes Bridge you’ll have your first view of the famous Charles Bridge to the south.
 You’ll also see the castle that isn’t a castle perched on a hill high above the city.
 It’s a castle complex by the way, just so you’re not as confused and disappointed as we were.